beaconchain-com/beaconcha.in/README.md

 ## Features

+- Ethereum and Gnosis supported
 - Keep track on your validators online status, balances, returns and more
 - Various notification alerts for your validators
+- Execution block rewards overview
+- Machine monitoring (CPU usage, network usage and more)
+- Rocketpool support
+- Customize stake share if you only partially own a validator
 - Combined dashboard view
-- Support for up to 100 validators
+- Support for up to 280 validators
 - Ethereum client update notifications
 - Network warnings
 - Support for multiple currencies
 - Mainnet & Testnet support
-- Add validators with public key, index or eth 1.0 deposit addresses
 - Light Theme & Dark Theme

 ## Device support

-- Android 5.0 or newer
+- Android 5.1 or newer
-- iOS 11 or newer
+- iOS 13 or newer

 ## Development
 ### Getting started